jakub-studio/theklub_theme/README.md

+# Deprecated
+Since these were made, the sites layout and css changed massively.
+It looks somehwat alright and I won't be bothering to update these files.

 # Theme for The Klub
 <sup>this used to be a gist, however I moved it here so it auto updoots because RawGit keeps you locked to a certain commit when using gists.</sup>